michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 Some data wrangling is needed to get the right data types:

 * All numerical variables should be defined as `double` or `integer`,
-* Replace "," with "." in decimal numbers so R can recognise them as numbers ("English convention" for decimal numbers),
+* Replace semicolons with dots in decimal numbers so R can recognize them as numbers ("English convention" for decimal numbers),
 * Create a column `status` before converting `hp10` and `hp007` to numeric in order not to lose information.
 Where `hp10` and `hp007` have the values "B", "NR" or `NA` (B: Below Measurement Treshold; NR: Not returned; `NA`: Missing Value) we transfer those values to the new column, if the values are numeric we set the value in the new column to "OK".

 To fix the dates I needed a work around because my machine `locale` is set to German but the dates in the reports have abbreviated month names in English.
 One way to read in the data correctly with little coding is to set the `locale` on the machine to English temporarily.
 For date-time conversion to and from character see [`strptime`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/strptime).